 The University collaborates with Manchester International Festival

-The University of Manchester is a proud Silver Supporter of the Manchester International Festival, and as such we are working collaboratively on two flagship events as part of MIF21.
+The University of Manchester is a proud Silver Supporter of the Manchester International Festival, as such we are working collaboratively on a number of flagship events as part of MIF21.
 Both students and academics are involved in the Festival, which takes place from 1-18 July and spills across the city, from Manchester Central to Piccadilly Gardens.

 The University is also involved in the launch event for The Walk – a moment of reflection and hope created with refugee communities in the city.
 An epic cultural journey across Europe transcending borders, politics and language, The Walk is centred on Little Amal, a 3.5-metre puppet of a nine-year-old refugee girl who is setting out from the Syria-Turkey border in July on an 8,000-kilometre odyssey to Manchester in search of her mother.
 Little Amal represents displaced children around the world, many separated from their families and all more vulnerable during the pandemic.
 The University will host a suite of offshoot events surrounding this launch, including a thought leadership panel event with academics, city leaders and the Creative Producer of The Walk.